-If you don’t want to travel far for your day trip, you can visit Nagytétény Castle and not even leave the Budapest city limits.
-Located in the 22nd District of Budapest to the south of the city center, this old Baroque palace dates from the 18th Century.
+If you don’t want to travel far for your day trip, you can visit Nagytétény Castle and not even leave Budapest city limits.
+Located in the 22nd District to the south of the city center, this old Baroque palace dates from the 18th Century.
 Besides being a stately old building, it also hosts the Museum of Applied Arts, which focuses on the history of art and design through furniture.
-While it is a very niche museum, to the right kind of visitor the exhibits can be quite fascinating.
-There are collections of German and Hungarian furniture that span from the 15th to 19th centuries.
-There’s also a permanent exhibit of luxury clocks and watches from the 17th to 19th centuries once belonging to clock restorer Ferenc Radvánszky.
+While it is a very niche museum, the exhibits can be quite fascinating to the right kind of visitor.
+There are collections of German and Hungarian furniture from the 15th to 19th centuries.
+There’s also a permanent exhibit of luxury clocks and watches from the 17th to 19th centuries, a collection that once belonged to clock restorer Ferenc Radvánszky.

-Getting there: It’s easy to reach Nagytétény Castle from the city center as it’s only 15 minutes by train and 35 minutes by bus, with buses running every 15 minutes.
+Getting there: It’s easy to reach Nagytétény Castle from the city center.
+It’s only 15 minutes by train and 35 minutes by bus, with buses running every 15 minutes.

 Getting there: Unfortunately, Egerszalók isn’t easy to reach from Budapest by public transport, so you’re best going with a car.

-That sums up the many options you have for entertaining day trips while in Budapest.
-You have the opportunity to experience many different things, very little of which you’ll find if you just stay in Budapest.
+That sums up the many options you have for entertaining day trips from Budapest.
+You have the opportunity to experience many different things, very few of which you’ll find if you just stay in Budapest.